Carmelite Monks: Background of the community

 The Carmelite monks were founded in 2003 by the authority of Bishop David Ricken in the Roman Catholic Diocese of Cheyenne, Wyoming, with Daniel Mary Schneider as the first and founding Prior of the community.

 Schneider was trained for eleven years in a hermitage of the Ancient Observance and through a close relationship with several houses of cloistered Discalced Carmelite nuns.
 Schneider was clothed as a Carmelite by members of the order and lived in vows in a house of the order for many years.

 The Carmelite monks use the suffix M.Carm. to designate membership in their order, which is the abbreviation of the Latin words Monachi Carmeli.
 This means 'Monks of Carmel' in English.

 Charism

 The Carmelite monks' spirituality and life are based on four pillars that are essential to their identity.
-The first pillar is filial union with the Blessed Virgin; the second, the Rule of St. Albert; the third, the traditional Carmelite Liturgy, and the fourth, the Carmelite spirituality and monastic inspiration of the way of life of Teresa of Jesus and John of the Cross.
+The first pillar is filial union with the Blessed Virgin; the second, the Rule of Saint Albert; the third, the traditional Carmelite Liturgy, and the fourth, the Carmelite spirituality and monastic inspiration of the way of life of Teresa of Jesus and John of the Cross.

-The monks live a strict horarium that includes the midnight office, two hours of mental prayer, common rosary, chanted sung mass and manual labor.
+The monks live a strict horarium that includes the midnight office, two hours of mental prayer, common rosary, chanted sung mass, and manual labor.

 A young Carmelite monk, Simon Mary, described his community's charism in this way in a 2008 interview: